 Julian Setian has worked as a senior executive in the defense and government services sector for more than 20 years.
 He joined SOSi in 1995 and has served as its Chief Executive Officer (CEO) since 2001.
-He is largely credited with growing the company from $3 million to nearly $200 million in annual sales, providing the overall leadership and growth of the company since assuming his role as CEO.
+Since then, he is credited with growing the company from $3 million to nearly $200 million in revenue.

-Having joined the company in its early development, Mr. Setian acquired numerous years of hands-on experience managing programs across a broad range of subject matter areas from intelligence to logistics for the Department of Defense, Department of State, Department of Treasury, Department of Justice, Department of Homeland Security and the Intelligence Community.
-He directly led the establishment of the company’s operations in Iraq, Afghanistan, Kuwait, Qatar, Libya, Kyrgyzstan, Turkey, Germany, Italy and Kosovo.
-He also effectively built a rapidly growing corporate infrastructure that included more than 100 corporate personnel in multiple U.S. and overseas locations.
+Having joined the company in its early development, Mr. Setian acquired numerous years of hands-on experience managing large programs for the Department of Defense, Department of State, Department of Treasury, Department of Justice, Department of Homeland Security and Intelligence Community.
+He now leads a global enterprise with nearly 1,000 full-time employees and experience in more than 30 countries worldwide.

-Mr. Setian earned a bachelor’s degree in political science from Columbia University, sits on the boards of multiple non-profit organizations, and is a member of the Washington, D.C. chapter of the Young Presidents Organization.
+Mr. Setian earned a bachelor's degree in political science from Columbia University.
+He serves on the boards of multiple non-profit organizations, including the Professional Services Council (PSC) and Lead with Languages, and is a member of Business Executives for National Security, the Association of the United States Army (AUSA), the Northern Virginia Chamber of Commerce Government Contracting Council, and the Washington, D.C. chapter of the Young Presidents Organization (YPO).